canonical/k8s-snap/docs/src/snap/explanation/epa.md

    higher throughput due to reduced page faults and better memory access patterns.
--  **Support for High-Performance Workloads**: Ideal for high-performance computing (HPC) applications, databases, and other memory-intensive workloads that demand efficient and fast memory access.
+-  **Support for High-Performance Workloads**: Ideal for high-performance computing (HPC) applications, databases and other memory-intensive workloads that demand efficient and fast memory access.
--  **Native Kubernetes Integration**: Starting from Kubernetes v1.14, HugePages are supported as a native, first-class resource, enabling their discovery, scheduling, and allocation within Kubernetes environments.
+-  **Native Kubernetes Integration**: Starting from Kubernetes v1.14, HugePages are supported as a native, first-class resource, enabling their discovery, scheduling and allocation within Kubernetes environments.

-### Kubernetes considerations
+### Application to Kubernetes

 The architecture for HugePages on Kubernetes integrates the management and allocation of large memory pages into the Kubernetes orchestration system.
 Here